Who is Collection Service Center?

 The most effective way to deal with Collection Service Center is to work with a credit repair professional.
 They help remove millions of negative items every year from companies like Collection Service Center on behalf of their clients.

 And they may be able to help you too.

 Will Collection Service Center sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
-It’s also quite possible that you may never hear from or have to deal with Collection Service Center again.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
+It’s also possible that you never hear from or have to deal with Collection Service Center again.

 Is Collection Service Center hurting my credit score?

 Any derogatory item on your credit report, including a collections account, may harm your credit score.

 Debt collectors often buy and sell debt from one another.
 This can lead to multiple collections on your credit report for the same account.

 If you don’t dispute each account with the credit bureaus and get them removed, they can damage your credit score.

 Collection Service Center Complaints